 The Highland custom of saining (or blessing) the house and livestock goes far back in time, but is still practised today in some households.
 The ritual involves the drinking of water believed to be magic – this is sourced from a river ford that’s said to be crossed by both the living and the dead.
 The water is also sprinkled across all contents of the household.
 Next comes the burning of juniper branches to fill the house with smoke, which is believed to cleanse the household and drive evil spirits away.
 Afterwards, the windows and doors are opened to let in fresh, New Year air, and a nip of whisky is taken as a restorative before indulging in a hearty breakfast.

-Fire also plays a significant role in Hogmanay customs, thought to derive from Pagan influences.
-The annual Torchlight Procession in Edinburgh pays homage to this, with thousands of souls marching the city, creating a river of fire with blazing torches.
-In Stonehaven, Aberdeenshire, locals construct vast fireballs of up to two feet, so that when midnight appears, they can swing them around their heads in a procession on the High Street.
-Any remaining fireballs are set off into the harbour.
+Fire also plays a significant role in Hogmanay customs, and is thought to derive from the pagan traditions of the pre-Christian Celts.
+The annual Torchlight Procession in Edinburgh pays homage to this history, with thousands marching through the city centre carrying blazing torches.
+In Stonehaven, Aberdeenshire, kilted men construct vast fireballs of up to two feet wide, so that when midnight appears, they can swing them around their heads in a procession on the High Street.
+Any remaining fireballs at the end of the parade are set off into the harbour.

 It’s safe to say that Hogmanay wouldn’t be the same without the accompanying traditions.
 Although some have fizzled out and others remain, there’s no denying the legacy of such rituals and their profound impact on other societies.